 Degenerative disc disease is a vast term used to describe any damage to a disc in the spine due to the natural aging process and degeneration of the spine.

 Degenerative disc disease in the neck can be caused by an injury to the upper spine or, more often than not, the result of years of normal wear and tear.
-Through the natural aging process, often by the age of 40, the soft intervertebral discs in our neck (specifically, the cervical spine) begin to change in protein and water content.
+Through the natural aging process, the discs in the cervical spine (neck) begin to weaken due to years of wear and tear and increased compression.
 The discs eventually deteriorate, making them weaker and thinner.
-Over time, this can lead to a herniated disc, bulging disc, thinning disc or other disc abnormalities, which are the most common source of neck pain and stiffness.
+Over time, this can lead to a herniated disc, bulging disc, thinning disc or other disc abnormalities, which are the most common sources of neck pain and stiffness.

-Degenerative disc disease means that a disc – one of the cushiony shock absorbers in the spine – has gradually become compromised.
-This condition doesn’t always cause symptoms, however.
+A degenerative disc does not always result in pain and symptoms.
 As with other disc problems, symptoms arise when an abnormal neck or back disc interferes with regular nerve function.
-When a nerve in the neck becomes impinged, pinched or otherwise irritated, a number of symptoms are possible, including:
+When a nerve in the neck becomes pinched or otherwise irritated, a number of symptoms are possible, including: